FinOps-Open-Cost-and-Usage-Spec/foundation/operating_procedures.md

 ## A4.
 Administrative Aspects

 - [ ] Ensure the technical activities of the group are progressed in a timely manner in accordance with the processes and procedures defined in the "Rules of Engagement".
-- [ ] Organize and run the meetings in accordance with the processes and procedures of OMP as defined in the OMP "Rules of Engagement" and other documents, and ensure that all rules are followed.
+- [ ] Organize and run the meetings in accordance with the processes and procedures of FOCUS as defined in the FOCUS operational proceedures and other documents, and ensure that all rules are followed.
 Where there is doubt, seek advice from the parent group chair or ORG Officers as appropriate.

 ## A5.
 Technical Aspects